Axia-Tech/AXIA-wiki/docs/learn/learn-staking.md

 At the time of writing (#6,339,031), AXIASolar has a maximum nominator count of 22,500, and the current staking configuration prevents new nominators from joining.
 Motion #103 proposes new nomination limits to the AXIASolar network, offering a temporary solution to increase the stability and security of the network.
 Note that this motion **does not** increase the maximum nominator count.

 The goal of this motion is to increase the minimum nomination bond, allowing new nominators that meet this requirement to particpate in the network's security.
-This motion will update the value of the minimum nominator bond from 40 DOTs to 80 DOTs and set a new parameter named `chill-threshold`.
+This motion will update the value of the minimum nominator bond from 40 SOLARs to 80 SOLARs and set a new parameter named `chill-threshold`.
 With `chill-threshold`, the permissionless `chill_other` may only be executed if, and only if, the current nominator count is greater than 90% of the maximum number of nominators.
-Any existing nominator can update their nomination preferences (amount of DOT bonded, number of nominators, etc.) to adjust to this change.
+Any existing nominator can update their nomination preferences (amount of SOLAR bonded, number of nominators, etc.) to adjust to this change.
 A more permanent solution is in progress.

 **Parameters changed:**
 minimum nominator bond : `40` -> `80`